The biggest overhaul of private renting in England

 - Making it illegal for landlords to discriminate against tenants in receipt of benefits or with children when choosing to let their property.

-- Strengthening local councils’ enforcement powers through expanded Rent Repayment Orders and increases to fines.
+- Strengthening local councils’ enforcement powers through expanded Rent Repayment Orders, increases to fines, and stronger investigatory powers — MPs rejected a Lords amendment for a higher “beyond reasonable doubt” burden of proof.

 Propertymark's position